"Excuse me, could I just distract you for a brief second?"

 Skinner: That'll do nicely!

-- Slightly parodied in the Batman Beyond episode "Where's Terry?", when Bruce Wayne and Max Gibson trace a missing Terry McGinnis' whereabouts to an abandoned subway system and need to make their way down a particular tunnel that is being zoned off by a construction crew.
-Max notes they need a distraction and Bruce agrees to distract the construction workers while he points Max towards an alternate route nearby so she can continue the search solo.
-This is a surprise to her as Bruce admits he actually does admire her skills and capabilities, despite saying/acting otherwise for the duration of the episode.
+- Played with in the Batman Beyond episode "Where's Terry?".
+Bruce Wayne and Max Gibson trace a missing Terry McGinnis' whereabouts to an abandoned subway system and need to make their way down a particular tunnel that is being zoned off by a construction crew.
 Bruce then walks up to the construction crew and momentarily gains their attention by playing the part of a senile citizen while Max stealthily sneaks her way down the other tunnel.
 Just as Max is almost out of sight, Bruce 'worriedly' points her out to the construction crew who all then chase after her while he casually strolls through the construction area to finish the rescue mission by himself.

 - Inverted in the Family Guy episode "Wasted Talent", Peter needs to be drunk to play piano and they ran out of beer, so he and Lois crash an underage drinking party.
 The cops show up and bust them in the back yard.
 Peter handles it by telling Lois "Look over there."
 She does.
 He then tells the cops "Run!".
 They do.